-Capital assets include land and land improvements, buildings and building improvements, infrastructure (e.g. roads, bridges, sidewalks, and similar items), furniture and fixtures, vehicles and equipment, historical treasures and right-of-ways.
+Capital assets include land and land improvements, buildings and building improvements, infrastructure (e.g. roads, bridges, sidewalks, and similar items), furniture and fixtures, vehicles and equipment, intangible assets, construction in progress, historical treasures and right-of-way.
 Capital assets are defined by the City as assets with an initial cost of more than \$7,500 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair value at the date of donation.
+Donated capital assets are recorded at estimated acquisition value at the date of donation.